benayat/face-triplets-with-pgvector/README.md

 ## requirements
 - conda 4.7.1 with python3.12 for running the scripts.
 - jdk-22.
-- docker+docker compose for running the pgvector database.
+- docker+docker-compose for running the pgvector database.

 ## running instructions
 - First, run the LoadArrowFileRunner to load the entities to the pgvector database.